-AT THE SAME TIME, WE MUST BEGIN TO DEVELOP A U.S. NATIONAL FOOD AND AGRICULTURAL POLICY WHICH IS RELEVANT TO TODAY'S home and abroad.
-WHAT WE DO ABOUT DEVELOPING A FOOD POLICY IS, OF COURSE, CRITICAL TO THE REST OF THE WORLD. ( That Policy must be a ruger the heads of the I note Land American Control THE PRICES OUR FARMERS RECEIVE DROPPED BY ABOUT TWELVE PERCENT LAST YEAR, WHILE THEIR PRODUCTION COSTS WENT UP BY NEARLY TWENTY PERCENT.
-SINCE THE GOVERNMENT HAS ASKED THE FARMER TO PRODUCE TO THE LIMIT, IT SHOULD SHARE SOME OF THE RISK WHY SHOULD FARMERS FACE RUIN AND BANKRUPTCY BECAUSE OF GOOD WEATHER AND BUMPER Trastically depres prices o
+WE NEED A SOLID, LONG-RANGE DEVELOPMENT EFFORT WHICH RECOGNIZES THAT THERE ARE NO EASY, SHORT-TERM SOLUTIONS TO THE FOOD AND POPULATION PROBLEMS.
+OUR FOOD AID CAN HELP IN CRISIS SITUATIONS AND BUY TIME UNTIL LONGER RANGE PROGRAMS GET GOING, ESTABLISHING A NATIONAL AND AGRICULTURAL POLICY AT THE SAME TIME, WE MUST BEGIN TO DEVELOP A U.S. NATIONAL FOOD AND AGRICULTURAL POLICY WHICH IS RELEVANT TO TODAY'S NEEDS.
+WHAT WE DO ABOUT DEVELOPING A FOOD POLICY IS, OF COURSE, - 31 CRITICAL TO THE REST OF THE WORLD,

+L THE PRICES OUR FARMERS RECEIVE DROPPED BY ABOUT LAST PERCENT LAST YEAR, WHILE THEIR PRODUCTION COSTS WENT UP BY Williet 2870 NEARLY TWENTY PERCENT.
+Seed grams 2470 Meat 2870 L SINCE THE GOVERNMENT HAS ASKED THE FARMER TO PRODUCE TO THE LIMIT, IT SHOULD SHARE SOME OF THE RISK.
+WHY SHOULD FARMERS FACE RUIN AND BANKRUPTCY BECAUSE OF GOOD WEATHER AND BUMPER CROPS?